JULIELab/JULIELab.github.io/Staff/Hahn/publication.md

 J. Hellrich & U. Hahn \[2017\].\
 Exploring diachronic lexical semantics with JeSemE.
 In ACL 2017 – Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics: System Demonstrations.
 Vancouver, B.C., Canada, August 1, 2017, pp. 31-36.

+J. Hellrich, S. Buechel, & U. Hahn  \[2018\].\
+JeSemE : a website for exploring diachronic changes in word meaning and emotion.
+In COLING 2018 – Proceedings of the 27th International Conference on Computational Linguistics: System Demonstrations.
+Santa Fe, New Mexico, USA, August 21 & 23, 2018, pp. 10–14.

 S. Buechel, J. Hellrich & U. Hahn \[2017\].\
 The course of emotion in three centuries of German text: a methodological framework.
 In Digital Humanities 2017 – Conference Abstracts of the 2017 Conference of the Alliance of Digital Humanities Organizations (ADHO).
 Montréal, Québec, Canada, August 8-11, 2017.